What is my business worth? Ultimately, the person writing you a check for your business is the ultimate arbiter of the value of your business.

 Ultimately, what is the value of my business?

 Addressing these issues early is critical to the success of your business.
-Because of this, staying focused on consistently improving how the business operates is a key exercise that should be started years before you plan to consider selling your business.
+Because of this, staying focused on consistently improving how the business operates is a key exercise.
+This should be started years before you plan to consider selling your business.

 We are currently in a sellers’ market and this trend is not going to last.
 As the growing population begins to sell their businesses, there is expected to be a glut of business available for sale in the coming decade.